Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Quarterstaff
 - Attunement

+**Draining Touch**: *Vampiric Scepter* deals 1d6 additinal necrotic damage

 **Vampiric Influence**: You are a creature of the night and gain 60ft increased dark vision and advantage on stealth checks.
 Once a turn when you deal necrotic damage you heal an amount equal to your twice your proficiency bonus.

-**Bite**: As a bonus action you can bite a creature using your strength or dexterity to attack.
-The attack deals 1d8 necrotic damage and you heal half the damage dealt.
-Once this action is used it cannot be used again until 24 seconds have passed.

 **Curse of the Fangs**: Whenever you take radiant damage you gain two stack of grievous wounds.